 Many jurisdictions also have pre-trial intervention or pre-trial diversion programs for first time drug offenders, even for felony charges.
 These programs are designed to be an alternative to prosecution and a way to keep your criminal record clean.
 You should talk to us to determine if you qualify for one of these programs.

 Many jurisdictions have drug court programs.
 These are rehabilitative and treatment based alternative sentencing programs.
 Georgia law is evolving to expand the use of these programs.
 You might qualify if you are non-violent and have a problem with addiction to drugs.
 These programs are overseen by a judge and can last for more than a year.
 They require you to follow very specific rules, avoid drugs and alcohol and submit to random screens, be employed or in school, and pay enrollment fees.

-IF YOU OR YOUR CHILD IS ARRESTED for a drug offense and now trying to find your way through the criminal process, fill out the form or call The Hirsch Firm now at (678) 561-0411 for a free consultation.
+IF YOU OR YOUR CHILD IS ARRESTED for a drug offense and now trying to find your way through the criminal process, fill out the form or call Cohen and Hirsch Criminal Defense now at (678) 561-0411 for a free consultation.